anandangalig/shoe-stores/README.md

     * _To start the MySQL, go to the terminal and execute:_
         _/Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot_

+    * _Start the MAMP at the highest level of the cloned directory, create a new Database named **shoes**, then import the shoes.sql.zip file_

-    * _Navigate to the web directory and start your local host by executing the following command in your terminal:_
+    * _Start a new tab on the Terminal and navigate to the web directory and start your local host by executing the following command in your terminal:_
           _php -S localhost:8000_

     * _Open up the browser of your choice and go to the following url:_